SleebyRhea/xiv-roleplaypad/README.md

-# This project has been forked from [browserpad](https://github.com/browserpad/browserpad)
+# This project, though forked from [browserpad](https://github.com/browserpad/browserpad), does not share the same goals.
+README is incoming.

 # Browserpad